 ↩︎ - The disciples asked Jesus, When will the kingdom come?
 Jesus said: It will not come by waiting for it.
 It will not be a matter of saying ‘here it is’ or ‘there it is.’
 Rather, the kingdom of the Father is spread out upon the earth, and men do not see it. – Gospel of Thomas, Verse – 113.

-↩︎ - Those who would like to explore more may refer: One Hundred Verses of Self-Instruction by Narayana Guru- Translation and commentary by Nataraja Guru, Pub:Narayana Gurukulam, Varkala. ↩︎
+↩︎ - This writer is aware of the possibility of many questions and concerns this essay may raise.
+A detailed look at all that would require a thorough exploration of the Science of the Self (Atma-vidya), which falls outside the scope of this essay3.
+Those who would like to explore more may refer: One Hundred Verses of Self-Instruction by Narayana Guru- Translation and commentary by Nataraja Guru, Pub:Narayana Gurukulam, Varkala. ↩︎